ostoe/Ob-ImagePastePlugin/README.md

 # Obsidian Image ClassifyPaste Plugin

-#  This plugin let you paste you image like typora, and can reconstructor you markdown file history.
+## 1. This plugin let you paste you able image like typora, and can reconstructor you markdown file history, also support paste multi-image copy from local image.
-# 能够像Typora一样粘贴网络图片、本地图片
-# option steop
+### operate steop
-supose there is a MyTest.md file, I will do with some step:
+suppose there is a MyTest.md file, I will do with some step:
 1. Copy network image
-2. Paste it
+2. Paste in `Mytest.md` markdown file
-3. The plugin will auto create MyTest directory
+3. The plugin will auto create `MyTest` directory which name same to markdown file.
 4. Save image which path was `MyTest/image_filename.png`

 you paste network image